DarrelASandbox/playground-go/todd_mcleod/README.md

 > Important: When you tag a struct field with a 'json: tag' you are telling the Marshall package how to interpret the Go Struct.
 Meaning you can tag something in Json to have a different name than what you are storing in the Go struct.
 This is really powerful, because you have the ability to define what the json field will be stored as name wise, which can help simplify things to a great deal!
 > <b>Unmarshal function in the JSON package</b>
 >
 > When we want to convert a JSON Object into a Golang struct, we use the json.Unmarshal.
-Umarshal is Golangs way of saying "parse this JSON object into a valid Golang struct".
+Unmarshal is Golang way of saying "parse this JSON object into a valid Golang struct".
 > <b>The function signature for unmarshal</b>
 >
 > func Unmarshal(data []byte, v interface{}) error